openforcefield/openforcefield.org/openforcefield/content/faq/_index.md

 ## How can I stay up to date with Open Force Field Initiative activites and developments?

 You can sign up for our mailing list [here](http://eepurl.com/dHzukb).

+## What is the difference between the Initiative and the Consortium?

+The Open Force Field Initiative includes everyone supported by and/or working with the initiative; thus, we use the term "Initiative" to refer to the whole project and everyone involved, including commercial partners and scientific plans.
+The "Consortium" is the group of people and entities involved in the formal project/funding initiative.